Top 7 Things That Can Get You Kicked Off a Plane

 4. You refuse to stop texting.
 Actor Josh Duhamel was removed from a New York-to-Kentucky flight in December 2010 when he would not turn off his BlackBerry after being asked to do so by flight attendants three separate times.

 5. Your toddler is too talkative.
 In 2007, 19-month-old Garren Penland and his mother were removed from a Continental flight after a flight attendant complained that the toddler was talking too much during the safety speech.
 Continuing the traveling-with-babies theme, Emily Gilette was removed from a Delta flight in 2006 for not covering her baby's head (and the breast, presumably) while she was breastfeeding.
 While all airlines allow breastfeeding during a flight, many ask that it be done as discreetly as possible.

 6. You are intoxicated.
-While obviously drunk and disorderly passengers are routinely kicked off flights, sometimes slightly inebriated passengers are escorted off, too, as was the entire Russian Junior Hockey team in Buffalo last January.
+While obviously drunk and disorderly passengers are routinely kicked off flights, sometimes passengers who only appear inebriated (but are 'unruly') are escorted off, too, as was the entire Russian Junior Hockey team in Buffalo last January.

 7. You are too large.
 A 6-foot-9 man was removed from a Horizon Air flight in March after he was unable to secure a bulkhead seat with enough legroom to accommodate his long limbs.
 Also, Clerks director Kevin Smith was removed from a Southwest flight in February 2010 when he was unable to purchase two seats to accommodate his girth on a standby flight from Oakland to Burbank.
 Many airlines require passengers who are too large for a seatbelt extender to purchase two seats.